plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-2.md

 ### Engineering Philosophy

 **Grounded in Reality:**
-We don't chase hype.
-We solve real problems we've experienced ourselves as DevOps engineers.
+Planton solves real problems experienced by DevOps engineers—no hype, no theoretical solutions.

 **Customer-Driven Roadmap:**
 Features are prioritized based on actual customer requests from paying users—not hypothetical use cases or marketing trends.